renukachandra/APIautomation-BDD-Gherkin/README.md

 # Details
 This framework is using page object model as a pattern structure and BDD (Behavior Driven Development) framework as a testing approach with single gherkin language.
 It's using 4 folders and 1 file in the root directory.
-Furthermore, Data driven approach can also be integrated in this framework

 * **requests folder**
     * This folder contains all json requests in separate files
 * **steps folder**